History of Seth Curry in Timeline

 On September 29, 2014, Seth Curry signed with the Orlando Magic.

-On October 7, 2014, Seth Curry's D-League rights were acquired by the Magic's affiliated team, the Erie BayHawks, in a trade with the Santa Cruz Warriors.
+On October 7, 2014, Seth Curry's D-League rights were acquired by the Orlando Magic's affiliated team, the Erie BayHawks.

 On February 4, 2015, Seth Curry was named to the Futures All-Star team for the 2015 NBA D-League All-Star Game for the second time in his career.

-On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his debut, contributing to a 106–97 win over the Minnesota Timberwolves.
+On March 11, 2015, Seth Curry signed a 10-day contract with the Phoenix Suns and made his debut in a win over the Minnesota Timberwolves.

-July 2015: Joins New Orleans Pelicans and Earns Summer League Honors
+July 2015: Joined New Orleans Pelicans for Summer League

-In July 2015, Seth Curry joined the New Orleans Pelicans for the 2015 NBA Summer League, where he averaged 24.3 points per game and earned All-NBA Summer League first team honors.
+In July 2015, Seth Curry joined the New Orleans Pelicans for the 2015 NBA Summer League and earned All-NBA Summer League first team honors.

-On February 26, 2016, Seth Curry scored a then career-high 19 points and 4 rebounds in 26 minutes off the bench in the Kings' 117–107 loss to the Los Angeles Clippers.
+On February 26, 2016, Seth Curry played extended minutes for the Sacramento Kings and recorded a then career-high 19 points against the Los Angeles Clippers.

-On June 27, 2016, the Kings tendered a qualifying offer to Seth Curry, but later rescinded it on July 3, making him an unrestricted free agent.
+On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry, making him a restricted free agent.

 On July 15, 2016, Seth Curry signed with the Dallas Mavericks.